Ask Denver

 In the past, many types of flooring including semi-flexible tiles, sheeting and wood floors were installed using bitumen-based adhesive.
 It is also a reasonable waterproofing agent and, as a result, quite successful as both an adhesive and a moisture barrier.

 When removing an existing floor, bitumen is easily identified as a black substance that is firmly adhered to the screed, remaining behind after the floor covering is removed.
 Due to the nature of bitumen, it seeps into the screed and is therefore very difficult to remove.
 Unfortunately, modern self-leveling and smoothing compounds as well as acrylic adhesives are unable to bind to bitumen.
-It is therefore essential to remove the bitumen before commencing with floor preparation for a new floor covering.
+Therefore, bitumen removal is essential before commencing with floor preparation for a new floor covering.

 Bitumen can be a challenge to remove and over the years many methods have been tried.
 Sanding it off, using a scraper or grinding can introduce several challenges; however, with modern technology, two possible methods are recommended.